 Let Our Defense Attorney Protect Your Rights

 When a police officer pulls you over for operating a vehicle under the influence, he/she may ask you to take a blood alcohol content (BAC) test in order to determine how much alcohol you had consumed prior to taking the wheel.
-The BAC test is available in three forms: a blood, breath and urine test.
-On occasion these BAC tests can provide inaccurate and false results, leaving you susceptible of having your rights violated in the process.
+The BAC test is available in three forms: blood, breath and urine test.
+On occasion these BAC tests can provide inaccurate and false results, leaving you susceptible to having your rights violated in the process.

-You have the right to refuse these BAC tests in Ohio, although there are penalties involved is you decide to do so.
+You have the right to refuse these BAC tests in Ohio, although there are penalties involved if you decide to do so.
 If you or a loved one has been charged with a DUI/OVI and refused to participate in a BAC test, it’s important to immediately retain counsel from an experienced DUI defense attorney.
-At The Meadows Law Firm, our Butler County and Southwest Ohio legal team have more than 45 years of collective experience representing a variety of DUI cases.
+At the Meadows Law Firm, our Butler County and Southwest Ohio legal team have more than 45 years of collective experience representing a variety of DUI cases.

 Penalties For Refusing To Take A BAC Test